yuqiii-wang/KnowledgeNotes/languages/cpp/practice_tips.md

 Diffs:
 1) when inheritance, struct's members are default public, while class'es are private.
 2) when accessed as object, struct object members are default public, while class'es are private.

+* `constexpr`

+If a function is declared as `constexpr`, and if the passed argument can be deducted when compiling, the function result is hard coded into binary machine code.
+If not, this declaration does not have any impact.